 - Computers & communication including telephone, security, and fire systems

 - Boilers and pressure vessels such as equipment used for heat, hot water, steam production, cooking, cleaning, and sterilizing

 - Refrigeration & air conditioning units including freezers, chillers, and cooling towers

 Protection against equipment breakdown is critically important for businesses relying on these types of equipment to keep operations running efficiently and without interruption.

 Depending on your policy, indirect damage as a result of equipment breakdown may be included or available as endorsements, such as for business interruption, food spoilage, and more.
 Always speak with a broker to assess your risks and avoid potentially costly gaps in your coverage.

 Call us today to see how we can help you!
 1.800.731.2228

 The main difference between equipment breakdown coverage and regular commercial insurance in the source of damage.
 Commercial property insurance will normally protect you from external perils such as fire, wind, or vandalism, whereas equipment breakdown insurance will cover internal forces, such as mechanical breakdown, power surges, electrical short circuits, and operator error.

-No, wear and tear is not covered by equipment breakdown insurance, as it does not constitute sudden, accidental damage,i.e., the result of an unexpected and non-deliberate action.
-Also excluded from equipment breakdown coverage are lack of maintenance, corrosion, decay, deterioration, and hidden defects that cause property damage.
+No, wear and tear is not covered by equipment breakdown insurance, as it does not constitute sudden, accidental damage,i.e., the result of unexpected and non-deliberate action.
+Also excluded from equipment breakdown coverage is lack of maintenance, corrosion, decay, deterioration, and hidden defects that cause property damage.